Digital Evidence Collection in Cyber Security – All You Need to Know

 • Tools and software to trace the hacking are not easily available.

 • Lack of physical evidence can make the prosecution process difficult.
+Moreover, evidence may not be present at the actual crime scene but distributed across data centers(on the cloud) in multiple different locations.

 • Large storage space in Terabytes can make the examination process vast and difficult.